ManassehV2/PgBackup.NET/README.md

   }
   public void TakeBackUp()
   {
-    _pgDumpService.BackupDB("dbName", "/Users/Documents/", BackupFileFormat format); //Default is Plain(.sql file)
+    // option 1. to output backup file will be stored in the specified path _pgDumpService.BackupDB("dbName", "/Users/Documents/", BackupFileFormat format); //Default is Plain(.sql file)

-    byte[] result = _pgDumpService.BackupDB("dbName", BackupFileFormat format); //Default is Plain(.sql file) }
+    //option 2. to get the byte array of the backup file byte[] result = _pgDumpService.BackupDB("dbName", BackupFileFormat format); //Default is Plain(.sql file) }
 }